yewstack/yew/website/docs/concepts/wasm-bindgen.md

 high-level interactions between Wasm modules and JavaScript; it is built with Rust by [The Rust and WebAssembly Working Group](https://rustwasm.github.io/).

-Yew builds off wasm-bindgen and specifically uses the following of it's crates:
+Yew builds off wasm-bindgen and specifically uses the following of its crates:
 - [`js-sys`](https://crates.io/crates/js-sys)
 - [`wasm-bindgen`](https://crates.io/crates/wasm-bindgen)
 - [`wasm-bindgen-futures`](https://crates.io/crates/wasm-bindgen-futures)